 Curing: GE Healthcare is transforming healthcare delivery in South Africa with 6000 clinical devices installed such as anesthesia equipment and monitor.GE Healthcare ships over $2Million worth of parts per year.
-Last year, the GE Foundation donated $1million to the Nelson Mandela Children’s Fund for the construction of the Nelson Mandela Children’s Hospital.
+In 2016, the GE Foundation donated $1million to the Nelson Mandela Children’s Fund for the construction of the Nelson Mandela Children’s Hospital.
 The hospital’s radiology division is a showcase of GE Healthcare technology with a GE Adventure series experience designed to make imaging more inviting for pediatric patients.

-Building: GE South Africa’s commitment to uplifting the communities we do business in is evident in R28 Million allocated towards the building of Sibongindawo School at Wilge Power Station, which was opened in July 2016.
+Community Building: GE South Africa’s commitment to uplifting the communities we do business in is evident in R28 Million allocated towards the building of Sibongindawo School at Wilge Power Station, which was opened in July 2016.
 This joint project between GE and Eskom will ensure that the children of the Wilge community will continue to benefit from world class teaching facilities.

 At GE, we always strive to uplift the communities wherein we do business through our Kujenga Sustainability program launched at the World Economic Forum, Africa in 2014.
 The word Kujenga means “build” in Swahili.
 Our approach is to empower people by building valuable skills, equipping communities with new tools and technology, and elevating the ideas that are helping to solve Africa’s challenges.

-In South Africa GE, has donated six fully-equipped, state-of-the-art classroom containers and a service container worth R3.6 million to Bright Kid Foundation.
+In South Africa ,GE has donated six fully-equipped, state-of-the-art classroom containers and a service container worth R3.6 million to Bright Kid Foundation.
 These will provide 75 children with access to fully-equipped education facilities.

 Learn how we are contributing to South Africa’s Sustainable Development